barrucadu/memo.barrucadu.co.uk/memos/masks-of-nyarlathotep.markdown

 Lady Clarissa Ashdown, it's a bit unusual to be a Lady in your own right at such a young age.
-Normally your mother would be "Lady Ashdown" by virtue of being married to your father, Lord Ashdown.
+Normally your mother would be "Lady Ashdown" by virtue of being married to Lord Ashdown.
 Are you actually a lady, or do you just call yourself that because you have noble parents?
 What's your family situation like?[^england0_1]

 [^england0_1]: Possible follow ups depending on the answer: Is Lord Ashdown a member of the House of Lords?
 Where are the Ashdowns